 - I. The applicant does not meet the minimum entry requirements based on actual or predicted grades - II.
 We receive a poor reference from a current or previous school, college or training provider that gives negative feedback on attendance, attitude to learning, and suitability for course - III.
 The applicant does not successfully complete any additional subject-related testing or subject-related activities to the expected standard - IV.
 Where an applicant is not going to be able to complete the specific work placements required for a course due to the outcome of a DBS check or safeguarding risk assessment - V. The college is unable to provide the support required - VI.
 The applicant misses two arranged appointments without letting us know in advance that they cannot come - VII.
+Where an applicant frequently misses / re-arranges interviews at short notice and demand is high for courses the college reserves the right to reject an application - VIII.
 The applicant does not attend the identified enrolment session without letting the applications team know in advance